PaulKinlan/paul.kinlan.me/content/en/2010-12-09-creating-a-new-new-tab-page-for-chrome.markdown

 </div>

 <p>Again, pretty simple &ndash; the output should look similar to the attached.
-Pretty nice, but there is one small problem &ndash; nothing is clickable, we can&rsquo;t launch anything.
+Pretty nice, but there is one small problem &ndash; nothing is clickable, we can't launch anything.
 That is pretty simple to solve thanks again to chrome.management API.
 The API has a simple method called &ldquo;launchApp&rdquo; which at its simplest takes an extension ID as its parameter.</p>

 <p>Lets get that added so we have a fully functioning New Tab Page and App launcher.
 We will just add a click handler to the image, no anchors needed.</p>